quentinstepniewski/Project7_OpenClassrooms/README.md

 ## Assessed Skills:

 * Create a dashboard representing the modeling of the imbalanced data solution
-* Write a methodology note to explain de modeling pattern
+* Write a methodology note to explain the modeling pattern
 * Present the modeling solution orally
 * Deploy a model via an API online
-* Use a versionning software to insure model integration
+* Use a versioning software to ensure model integration